-Human capital is the Sesa Group's main asset: integrity, correctness, professionalism, business continuity and attention to people are the distinctive values that guide the Group's strategy in managing and developing its Human Resources in order to sustainably face the competitive challenges of the market and improve the quality of working life through systematic work-life balance actions and corporate welfare policies.
+Human capital is the main asset of the Sesa Group: integrity, correctness, professionalism, business continuity and attention to people are the distinctive values that guide the Group's strategy in managing and developing its Human Resources in order to sustainably face the competitive challenges of the market and improve the quality of working life through systematic work-life balance actions and corporate welfare policies.

-At 30 April 2019, the number of Group employees reached a total of 1,900 (employees of the companies in the scope of consolidation, excluding apprentices), a further increase of 258 (+16% YoY) compared to the previous year, confirming the long-term growth and development trend that has characterised the Sesa Group since it was established.
-If we include apprentices and subsidiaries recognised at cost (not consolidated on a line-by-line basis), the number of human resources at 30 April 2019 was 2,034.
+At 30 April 2020, the number of Group employees reached a total of 2,547 (employees of the companies in the scope of consolidation, excluding apprentices), a further increase of 647 (+34% YoY) compared to the previous year, confirming the long-term growth and development trend that has characterised the Sesa Group since it was established.
+If we include apprentices and subsidiaries recognised at cost (not consolidated on a line-by-line basis), the number of human resources at 30 April 2020 was 2,702.